 Navigate to your dataset in Catalog and select the Data Concept you would like to apply with the Actions dropdown menu.

-See below sections on how to Administering Data Concepts as well as how to Create and Manage Semantics
+See below sections on how to Administer Data Concepts as well as how to Create and Manage Semantics

-Please rerun your DQ Job so that Collibra DQ can 1) profile your data, 2) auto-generate the rules based on the Semantics under the Data Concept, and 3) highlight any break records.
+Please rerun your DQ Job so that Collibra Data Quality can 1) profile your data, 2) auto-generate the rules based on the Semantics under the Data Concept, and 3) highlight any break records.

 On the Profile page, please observe the newly tagged Semantics on the applicable columns

 On the DQ Job page, please browse your newly created rules based on Semantics as well as any corresponding rule breaks

 Create, test, and manage your Semantics in Collibra Data Quality in your Rule Builder wizard on the Create Generic Rule tab.
 Below is an example of creating a RegEx Semantic

 Setup your data concepts once and let the entire organization benefit by unifying all datasets to a common understanding in the admin Data Concepts page.